2021 Movie and TV Show Idea Contest (II)

-For the winner, Script Pipeline provides additional assistance to refine the pitch, or help the writer draft a polished screenplay or pilot.
+For the winner and runner-up, Script Pipeline provides additional assistance to refine the pitch, or help the writer draft a polished screenplay or pilot.
 Our execs review and offer feedback at all stages of development.
-When the work is ready for circulation, we send the material to specific producers looking for relevant, high-concept, marketable films and series.
-All writers retain the rights to their pitch, and development assistance for the winner is entirely optional.
+When the work is ready for circulation, we send the material to specific producers and reps looking for relevant, high-concept, marketable films and series.
+All writers retain the rights to their script, and development assistance for the winner is entirely optional.

 The company’s unique process, consisting of long-term writer development and widespread circulation of material, gives selected writers access to top execs worldwide as well as the proper guidance to advance their careers.

-$7 million in screenplays and pilots have been sold by competition finalists and "Recommend" writers, with numerous scripts produced since 1999.
-In September 2020, Legendary picked up finalist screenplay Bring Me Back by Crosby Selander for seven figures, and in the last few years alone, Script Pipeline writers have optioned screenplays, sold shows, or were staffed on major streaming and network series, including Writers Guild Award-winner Howard Jordan Jr. (Family Reunion, The Unicorn), Tripper Clancy (Die Hart, I Am Not Okay With This), and Laura Bensick (Everyday Insanity).
-Many others were connected with representation, such as the 2021 Screenwriting and TV Writing winners finding reps at Bellevue, Screenwriting winner Helen Gaughran signing with UTA, and several more finalists landing managers at Kaplan/Perrone, Writ Large, and Zero Gravity.
+Over $8 million in screenplays and pilots have been sold by Script Pipeline writers, with numerous scripts produced since 1999.
+In September 2020, Legendary picked up finalist screenplay Bring Me Back by Crosby Selander for seven figures, and in the last few years alone, Script Pipeline winners and finalists have optioned screenplays, sold shows, or were staffed on streaming and network series, including Writers Guild Award-winner Howard Jordan Jr. (Family Reunion, The Unicorn), Tripper Clancy (Die Hart, Stuber), and Laura Bensick (Everyday Insanity).
+Many others connected with representation, such as the 2021 Screenwriting and TV Writing winners finding reps at Bellevue, Screenwriting winner Helen Gaughran signing with UTA, and several more finalists landing managers at Kaplan/Perrone, Writ Large, and Zero Gravity.
 View notable success stories.

 Winners and Runners-up in both divisions receive the following: